What became of one of the most holy relics of Christ - the veil with the imprint of his face, the Mandylion?

 Who burned the ships of Caligula? or: When Rome was almost displaced to Egypt

-Despite their extraordinary importance, the great public hardly knows the Nemi ships and their history.
-The reason is obvious: they no longer exist.
-Their story, however, is fascinating.
-These two ancient parade boats were gigantic constructions that Emperor Caligula had built in honour of the goddess Diana during his term of office, which lasted only...
+Despite their significant historical importance, the general public is hardly aware of the Nemi ships and their history.
+The reason for this is obvious: they no longer exist.
+However, their story is fascinating.
+These two ancient ceremonial boats were massive constructions that Emperor Caligula had built to honor the goddess Diana during his brief reign...
 Continue Reading →

 Did another Cleopatra die in the Villa of the Papyri?